 - The more fat in the milk, the thicker it became after adding vinegar.
 Whole milk was thicker than 2% or 1% milk.

-- Half and half, whole milk, and 2% milk with 2 tablespoons of white vinegar produced substitutes mostly closely resembling buttermilk.
+- Half and half, whole milk, and 2% milk with 2 tablespoons of white vinegar produced substitutes most closely resembling buttermilk.

 - Almond milk was the thinnest and runniest.
 It had a strong vinegar taste.
 The curdling dissipated over time.

-All the milk products worked.
-However, almond milk and 1% milk were my least favorites because they were both very thin.
-I didn’t prefer cream either because it was very thick.
+All the milk products produced a buttermilk substitute.
+However, you may not like almond milk and 1% milk because they are both very thin.
+And cream may be too thick for you.

 CONCLUSION

-Half and half makes the best buttermilk substitute, with whole milk as a good second choice.
-But any of these milk substitutes will work in a bind.
+Half and half makes the best homemade buttermilk substitute, with whole milk as an excellent second choice.
+But any plain milk substitutes will work in a bind.

 Experiment #3 Best Acid to Use